 - Carpeting – understandably, having carpeted bathroom flooring can be a disaster.
 It absorbs moisture fast and can easily become a breeding ground for molds, bacteria, and other unhealthy factors.
 Having a carpet in your bathroom is totally unsanitary and unnecessary, something that our designers highly advise against, no matter how luxurious the carpet looks and feels.

-Hopefully, these bathroom flooring ideas help guide you in deciding which bathroom flooring to go for in 2019.
+Hopefully, these bathroom flooring ideas help guide you in deciding which bathroom flooring to go for.
 When deciding on the type of tiles to install, try to look at your bathroom as a whole instead of only focusing on the floors.
 Consider the walls, vanity, ceiling, and other elements as well.
 Make sure they complement each other with the overall look of your bathroom flooring.